Methodism: Origins

-The Methodist revival began in England with a group of men, including John Wesley (1703–1791) and his younger brother Charles (1707–1788), as a movement within the Church of England in the 18th century.
+The Methodist revival began in England with a group of men, including John Wesley (1703–1791) and his younger brother Charles Wesley (1707–1788), as a movement within the Church of England in the 18th century.
 The Wesley brothers founded the "Holy Club" at the University of Oxford, where John was a fellow and later a lecturer at Lincoln College.
 The club met weekly and they systematically set about living a holy life.
-They were accustomed to receiving Communion every week, fasting regularly, abstaining from most forms of amusement and luxury and frequently visited the sick and the poor, as well as prisoners.
-The fellowship were branded as "Methodist" by their fellow students because of the way they used "rule" and "method" to go about their religious affairs.
-John, who was leader of the club, took the attempted mockery and turned it into a title of honour.
+They were accustomed to receiving Communion every week, fasting regularly, abstaining from most forms of amusement and luxury, and frequently visiting the sick and the poor and prisoners.
+The fellowship were branded as "Methodist" by their fellow students because of the way they used "rule" and "method" in their religious affairs.

 In 1735, at the invitation of the founder of the Georgia Colony, General James Oglethorpe, both John and Charles Wesley set out for America to be ministers to the colonists and missionaries to the Native Americans.
 Unsuccessful in their work, the brothers returned to England conscious of their lack of genuine Christian faith.

-They looked for help to Peter Boehler and other members of the Moravian Church.
-At a Moravian service in Aldersgate on 24 May 1738, John experienced what has come to be called his evangelical conversion, when he felt his "heart strangely warmed".
+They sought help from Peter Boehler and other members of the Moravian Church.
+At a Moravian service in Aldersgate on 24 May 1738, John Wesley experienced what has come to be called his evangelical conversion, when he felt his "heart strangely warmed".
+It is the foundation of the charismatic Aldersgate Renewal that continues to this day (currently 2025).
 He records in his journal: "I felt I did trust in Christ, Christ alone, for salvation; and an assurance was given me that He had taken away my sins, even mine, and saved me from the law of sin and death."
-Charles had reported a similar experience a few days previously.
+Charles Wesley had reported a similar experience a few days previously.
 Considering this a pivotal moment, Daniel L. Burnett writes: "The significance of [John] Wesley's Aldersgate Experience is monumental ...
-Without it the names of Wesley and Methodism would likely be nothing more than obscure footnotes in the pages of church history."
+Without it, the names of Wesley and Methodism would likely be nothing more than obscure footnotes in the pages of church history."